 Freedom can only be meaningful if individuals have the opportunity to participate, to achieve and to develop their talents.
 We believe that a free society must ensure equal opportunity for all, particularly through education and healthcare for the poorest, and elimination of poverty.
 We believe that all Indians should have a reasonable opportunity to reach their full potential in a tolerant national community; in a humane society, where those who are unable to provide for themselves at a given point in time, can live in dignity through social insurance.
 The social minimum should be enough to eliminate dire poverty but not to provide comfort, to prevent distorting work incentives.

-The free society is not a redistributional or welfare society, or a society that wants economic equality.
-Instead, this is about making India a humane society which is also the land of opportunity.
+The free society is not a redistributional or welfare society, or a society with Marxian economic equality.
+Such societies give the power of production and distribution to bureaucrats instead of enabling the people to achieve these results.
+The free society we want is a land of opportunity and freedom, which is also humane.

 The family, community and nation